Sound Randomized Smoothing in Floating-Point Arithmetics: Construction of classifiers with false certificates

 \subsection{Implicit assumptions of randomized smoothing}

-\mh{The obvious questions after this negative result are: i) what is the key underlying problem in floating-point arithmetics? ii) what are the implicit assumptions in randomized smoothing?, and iii) how can we fix the problem?}
+The obvious questions after this negative result are: i) what is the key underlying problem in floating-point arithmetic? ii) what are the implicit assumptions in randomized smoothing?, and iii) how can we fix the problem?

-The first assumption of randomized smoothing is that the samples from a normal distribution are indeed i.i.d. samples.
+The first assumption of randomized smoothing is that samples from a normal distribution are indeed i.i.d. samples.
 This is not true for floating-point precision due to the rounding; Thus, the resulting distribution from which we observe samples is uncontrolled, and for certification, we should not rely on it.
-However, violation of this assumption is not the cause of the example presented in Listing~\ref{lst1}.
+However, violation of this assumption is not the cause of the wrong certificate in Listing~\ref{lst1}.